PaperDevil/shellfolio/README.md

-# Vue 3 + Vite
+# ShellFolio (Vue 3 + Vite)

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This is a project of a mad genius that shouldn't have existed.
+You can find a demo at the link - [DEMO](https://ketovx.ru)

 ## Recommended IDE Setup